Definitely-not-AWS-Workshops/workshop-2-blog/content/2-Tool-Agnostic-Concepts/_index.md

 pre : " <b> 2. </b> "
 ---

-Dive into this section to explore the way to measure deployment efficiency and discover several components that impact your CI/CD process.
+Dive into this section to explore the way to measure the efficiency of CI/CD processes and discover several components that impact them.
 But before we dive in, let's explore what CI/CD in this workshop is all about!

 It might be a theory-heavy section, but it's definitely worth your time.
 Give it a shot!